 The Mercenaries – From Pechenegs, Normans, to Norsemen

-Now if we proceed to a century later, Frankish sources talked about the variant mercenary elements found in Emperor Alexios I Komnenos’ army, including the Patzinaks, Alans, Kipchaks (Cumans), Bulgars – and these groups possibly formed the core of the missile cavalry.
+Now if we proceed to a century later, Frankish sources talked about the various mercenary elements found in Emperor Alexios I Komnenos’ army, including the Patzinaks, Alans, Kipchaks, (Cumans), Bulgars – and these groups possibly formed the core of the missile cavalry (like cavalry archers).
 To that end, Nikephoros II’s light cavalry divisions were mostly composed of the Patzinaks (or Pechenegs), semi-nomadic Turkic people who originally hailed from Central Asia.